 - Quick Glance

 - Makes about 1 pound

-- 1 quart cold heavy cream, preferably not ultra-pasteurized
+- 1 quart heavy cream, preferably not ultra-pasteurized

 - 1/2 teaspoon sea salt, optional

-- 1. Mix the cream and yogurt in a medium bowl and let the cream stand on the counter for 6 hours.
+- 1. Mix the cream and yogurt in a medium bowl and let the cream stand on the counter for 18 hours.
 I know, I know.
 It goes against everything you’ve learned about food safety.
-By setting the cream out, it develops a slight tang, which lends the butter an oh-so-marvelous flavor.
+By setting out the cream-yogurt mixture, it develops the delicious tang, which lends the cultured butter an oh-so-marvelous flavor.
 Now here’s the counterintuitive part: put the milk back in the refrigerator until it’s fully chilled.
 You want cold cream to make butter.

 - 2. Fill a bowl with ice and water.

-- 3. Pour the cream into the bowl of a stand mixer fitted with the whisk attachment.
+- 3. Pour the cream mixture into the bowl of a stand mixer fitted with the whisk attachment.
 Beginning on the lowest setting, gently whisk the cream.
 There’s no lost-to-the-ages secret in starting low.
 You simply sidestep getting bathed in cream until it thickens.
 (Don’t ask me how I know.)

 - 4. Gradually bump up the speed higher as the cream starts to billow.
 Eventually you’ll form soft peaks, them firmer peaks, then–that’s it!–you’re past the point of no return when you see little grains in the cream.
 That’s the butter forming.
 Now, cover the mixer with a dish towel.
 Trust me.
 You don’t want to bathe in buttermilk.

 - 5. Let the cream go on like this until a, well, butter-yellow clomp clings to the whisk.
 Continue on, for a minute or two, to release as much of the buttermilk as you can.